YannCharbon/Low-power-STM32H743-Linux/README.md

 ## Installation, configuration
 First of all, run the `init_tftp.sh` to install, configure and create the TFTP server and directory.
 The TFTP folder for the project is `/srv/tftp/stm32h743`.

+To generate Linux distribution using Buildroot, run `make BR2_EXTERNAL=<path_to_this_git_repo>/custom_board_def`.

-To install the Buildroot distribution, simply set the desired configuration by running one of the following script :
+Once Buildroot has finished generating the distribution, simply set the desired configuration by running one of the following script :

 - `set_mode_initramfs_rootfs.sh`
 - `set_mode_jffs2_rootfs.sh`
 - `set_mode_xip_rootfs.sh`

-After this, run `make` inside the buildroot repository.
+After this, run `make` again inside the buildroot repository.

 The output files can be found under `buildroot/output/images`.